StephanAkkerman/FluentAI/README.md

 ## Prerequisites 📋

+### Hardware
+This project will work only if you have a Windows or Linux device with a GPU that supports CUDA.
+The recommended amount of VRAM to run mnemorai is minumum 8GB.

+### Software
 Before starting, make sure you have the following requirements:

 - [Anki](https://apps.ankiweb.net/) installed on your device.
 - [Anki-Connect](https://foosoft.net/projects/anki-connect/) This add-on allows you to add cards to Anki from the command line.
-- [Python](https://www.python.org/downloads/) 3.10 installed on your device.
+- [Python](https://www.python.org/downloads/) installed on your device (check the supported versions at the top).
 - [React](https://react.dev) installed on your device (optional).

 ## Installation ⚙️